icodewith-ai/icodewithai-code/content/blog/from-vibe-coder-to-product-builder-for-lasting-career-success.md

 ### Documentation and Collaboration
 Another key trait is that product builders make sure the project remains understandable to humans (not just to the AI).
 They document key decisions, maintain some form of project notes or specs, and organize the code and prompts in a logical way.
 Why?
 Because eventually others might join the project, or the project will need updates that require context.
 Being "collaboration-ready" means the work is not locked in a private conversation between one person and an AI; it's captured in a form that a team can review.
 For example, a product builder might use version control properly, write a README, or keep a changelog of features built via AI.
 This contrasts with the lone vibe coder who might have a hard time explaining how the app was built or what exactly the AI did.
 In a professional setting, this documentation and clarity are essential for teamwork and long-term maintenance.

-In short, Product Builders don't write code, AI handles thatl, but they use structure, frameworks, and systems thinking to guide the AI.
+In short, Product Builders don't write code, AI handles that, but they use structure, frameworks, and systems thinking to guide the AI.
 The result is that they can build consistently, efficiently, and at scale because they understand architecture and the software development lifecycle (SDLC).
 They are effectively the architect/conductor to the AI's coder/musician.
 This approach yields apps that are production-ready and maintainable, rather than one-off experiments.

 ## Vibe Coder vs. Product Builder: Sample Prompts